 Central Kalimantan Travelers Information

-Palangkaraya is the capital of Central Kalimantan province, covering a 153,800 square kilometers, more then 80% of the area is covered with dense jungle, while swamps, rivers, and lakes take approximately 2 % and agriculture land about 3 % of the area.
-Palangkaraya connecting the hinterland of Central Kalimantan by the Kahayan river.
-The northern area is mountainous and reaches far into the hinterland, which is difficult to reach.
-Transportation facilities are limited and the terrain is rough.
-Many rapids found along the Kahayan River.
-The central area is dense and fertile tropical forest.
-Almost four-fifths of Central Kalimantan is made up of tropical forests, producing valuable commodities such as rattan, resin and the best woods products of Indonesia.
+Palangkaraya is the capital of Indonesia Central Kalimantan province in Borneo Island, covering a 153,800 square kilometers, more then 80% of the area is covered with dense jungle, while swamps, rivers, and lakes take approximately 2 % and agriculture land about 3 % of the area.
+Palangkaraya connect the hinterland of Central Kalimantan by the Kahayan river and its side rivers as the Rungan and Katingan River systems.
+The outer northern corner of the province is mountainous, with the Meratus Mountains heading towards South Kalimantan, and Bukit Raya mountain range reach far into West Kalimantan province.
+The rough hinterland terrain has limited transport facilities where the river rapids make travel access extremely adventures.